Bulletin of the World Health Organization

 Both strategies appeared to be effective in reducing the prevalence of clinically active trachoma and infection six months after the treatment.
 Antibiotic treatment reduced the prevalence of chlamydial infection more than it did the level of clinically active trachoma.

 Holm, Susan Osaki; Jha, Hem C.; Bhatta, Ramesh C.; Chaudhary, J.S.
 P.; Thapa, B. B.; Davis, Dale; Pokhrel, Ram Prasad; Yinghui, Miao; Zegans, Michael; Schachter, Julius; Frick, Kevin D.; Tapert, Lisa; and Leitman, Thomas M., "Comparison of Two Azithromycin Distribution Strategies for Controlling Trachoma in Nepal" (2001).
-Open Dartmouth: Faculty Open Access Scholarship.
+Dartmouth Scholarship.
 3631.